Danny Verpaele: College

-Verpaele played 11 games during 2004, having 25 solo tackles, and 32 assisted tackles for 57 tackles in total.
-Verpaele had 2 sacks, 6 tackles for a loss of 13 yards, one pass break up, and one fumble recover.
+Verpaele played 11 games during in the 2004 season, having 25 solo tackles, and 32 assisted tackles for 57 tackles in total.
+Verpaele had two sacks, six tackles for a loss of 13 yards, one pass break up, and one fumble recover.
 Verpaele earned a sporting news' Third-Team Freshman All-American honor.
 Verpaele did not participate in 2005 due to a broken ankle.
 Verpaele played 13 games during 2006, doing 26 solo tackles, 13 assisted for a total of 39.
 Verpaele had a tackle for a loss and an interception against North Carolina Tar Heels, returning it 26 yards.
 On November 25, 2006, against West Virginia Mountaineers, Verpaele hit Steve Slaton who was running back on the goal line, forcing a fumble.
 Verpaele's team would beat its highest ranked opponent at that time, beating 24 by 19.
 Verpaele recorded 5 tackles, broke up 3 passes during the win against East Carolina Pirates in the 2006 PapaJohns.com Bowl.